jdstrode/Chi-Crime-Study/README.md

 - Analysis/Clean Up of Race/Ethnicity: Again, there were many NA values for this variable.
 This time, I replaced NA with Not Reported, as knowing how many officers don't report race/ethnicity is critical to understanding the limitations of this dataset.
 After replacing the NA values, I used Matplotlib to create a bar chart of race/ethnicity.

 Location Data
+- Used pd.notnull to remove all datapoints that were missing coordinates.
+This was all that was necessary to create the primary data set, but also made subsets for drivers that were black and white.

 Most common time points for a stop to occur:

 Demographic Relationships
+- Isolated the subject_race & officer_race columns, then dropped all NA values.
+This took the dataset from 846,121 total rows to 164,434 rows.
+- Analysis of Incident Count by Race: Created a table of incidents by race of driver and officer and used this table to create bar graph to analyze relationships between race of driver and officer.
+- Analysis of Reported Crimes per Subject Race: Did a groupby of driver race and officer race to create a bar graph.